What does this look like week to week?

 For Parents/Guardians:

-Each parent/guardian is assigned two class periods, out of the three, to assist teachers.
-If a parent is teaching one class, they assist for one other class period.
+Each parent/guardian volunteers two class periods, out of the three, at least one of those hours in a teaching or co-teaching role.
 The third hour is for parents to socialize and support each other in the Parent Lounge.

 Nature Days

 Nature Days are the 2nd and 4th Tuesdays at Springbrook Nature Center in Fridley.
-These sessions will start with a short lesson on an aspect of nature or survival followed by outdoor unstructured play.
+They include opportunities for learning formally and informally with an emphasis on curiosity, necessity, and awe.
+Through Nature Days, children not only build knowledge of their environment, but also increase physical activity, build confidence, develop creativity, and learn resilience.
 We meet in any weather that is not considered unsafe.
-Through Nature Days, children not only build knowledge of their environment, but also increase physical activity, build confidence, develop creativity, and learn resilience.
+Most Nature Days begin with a short gathering followed by student-led exploration of different centers and free-play.

 Field Trips

 When there is a 5th Tuesday of the month, we offer an optional field trip that our members may choose to attend.
-In the fall of 2024 we went to an apple orchard and in the spring of 2025 we have plans visit the Raptor Center.
+A few of the field trips we have offered include: